vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/v1.5.1-1.1/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

-# Deploying VMware Tanzu for Kubernetes Operations on vSphere with NSX-T Using VMware Service Installer for VMware Tanzu
+# Deploying VMware Tanzu for Kubernetes Operations on vSphere with NSX-T Using Service Installer for VMware Tanzu

 The following provides the steps for installing Service Installer for VMware Tanzu on vSphere with NSX-T and setting up a Tanzu for Kubernetes Operations environment.